Glossary

 ATC Air Traffic Control.
 These can be those you talk to at the airfield, or those you talk to while en-route.

 CAA Civil Aviation Authority.
 The UK CAA regulates aviation in UK airspace.
-However, under aviation law, broadly speaking, restrictions placed on a pilot or aircraft remain valid outside its jurisdiction.
+However, under aviation law, broadly speaking, restrictions placed on a UK registered pilot or aircraft remain valid outside its jurisdiction.
 Every country has its own CAA, just like even the poorest country has its national airline.
 A great gravy train which uses the word "safety" to answer to nobody and acts as an employment agency for navigators retiring from the RAF.

 CAS Controlled Airspace.
 See Class A-G. In Europe, flight in CAS requires an explicit clearance from ATC and unless one files a fully IFR flight plan in the airways, one cannot rely on getting the clearance, so the route needs to be planned outside CAS.

 CB Cumulonimbus.
 The worst type of cloud.
-Very tall, reaching to perhaps 30,000ft and often have an anvil shaped top.
+Very tall, reaching to perhaps 40,000ft and often have an anvil shaped top.
 Thunderstorms come from them.
 One can pick up the most dangerous type of ice in them (clear ice).
 In extreme cases and if going too fast, can break the wings off an aircraft - any aircraft!
 Fortunately CBs are usually scattered and easily avoided by flying between them (keeping a good few miles away) - unless you are flying in cloud in which case you can just fly straight into one!

 Circuit Traditionally, one arrives at an airfield by joining a rectangular pattern around it, which is flown in a specified direction (usually LH because the pilot sits on the left so can see where he is going).
-One can land "straight in" and if there was no other traffic that would always be done but usually it upsets somebody; straight in joins are also disliked by the old farts in aviation because they are too easy.
+One can land "straight in" and if there was no other traffic that would always be done but usually it upsets somebody; straight in joins are also disliked by the old farts in aviation because they are simpler.

 Class A-G Airspace classes.
 A,B,C,D are controlled airspace if VFR.
 A,B,C,D,E are controlled airspace if IFR.
 All flight in Class A must be under IFR.
 Class G is the lowest category, where you can do more or less anything you like and nobody cares.
 The explanations get more horrid after this.

-De-Iced Through a quirk of physics it is possible for water to remain liquid, in tiny droplets suspended in the air, at temperatures below freezing (0C) and down to about -15C and occassionally even lower.
+De-Iced Through a quirk of physics it is possible for water to remain liquid, in tiny droplets suspended in the air, at temperatures below freezing (0C) and down to about -15C and occasionally even lower.
 These droplets are visible as cloud.
 So, if one is flying through cloud and the temperature is between 0C and -15C these droplets will splatter against the aircraft surface (which will obviously be at or just slightly above the actual air temperature) and the aircraft gets covered with ice, whose thickness will just keep building up and up and if nothing is done about it wing lift is eventually lost and the aircraft plummets!
 Various anti-ice and de-ice devices exist: electric heating of propellers, antifreeze liquid oozing out of tiny holes in the wing, inflatable rubber covers which break off the ice, etc. Icing doesn't always happen though; it depends on the type of cloud.
 This is very much a brief summary!

 FAA Federal Aviation Administration.
 The American version of the UK CAA.